Got questions? Get in touch.

 Cyprus is a member of the European Union and is located in the Eastern Mediterranean Sea.
-Its population, mostly Greek Cypriots, was estimated at 780,133 in July 2005.

 Cyprus prioritises its healthcare system and actively promotes preventive medicine.
 The healthcare system is trusted not only by local residents, but also by other foreign nationals who come to Cyprus for health reasons.
 There are a number of expatriates currently living in Cyprus; these include people from the UK, Thailand, the Philippines, Sri Lanka and Poland.
 Many of the medical professionals are trained in the United Kingdom.

-Healthcare in Cyprus is of a high standard, which is recognized by the World Health Organization to be on a par with developed countries.
+Healthcare in Cyprus is of a high standard, which is recognised by the World Health Organisation to be on a par with developed countries.
 To illustrate this, foreign nationals entering Cyprus are not required to undergo any vaccinations because incidents of infectious diseases and epidemics throughout the country are low in number.
 Food and water safety are also strictly monitored by the Medical and Public Health Services Department.

 Government hospitals are located in all the major cities.
 Smaller government-run hospitals and clinics are present in other areas of the country.
 There are also a number of private hospitals throughout the country.

 Healthcare is generally inexpensive.
 Medical services are provided by three sectors: the government, the private sector, and several other schemes covering certain sections of the population.
 State hospitals offer free services while private health insurance is also popular.

 The federal government of Cyprus through the Ministry of Health (MOH) is responsible for centralised health care policy and administration.
 This covers all aspects of health policy development and planning, health promotion and disease prevention strategies.